 The way through which landlords can legally claim for tax relief through ‘wear and tear’ on their buy-to-let properties has changed in the past few years, and while this has meant keeping receipts, there are still a few avenues you can use to claim back ‘allowable expenses’ for the year – meaning that it’s not all looking so bad on your end of year return.
-Accountants in Uxbridge such as Finsol Tax Advisors will be able to confirm these with you, but here are five useful property tax relief areas within the ‘wear and tear’ umbrella you may not be aware of when it comes to filing your singular or partnership tax returns.
+Property tax advisors such as Finsol Tax Advisors will be able to confirm these with you, but here are five useful property tax relief areas within the ‘wear and tear’ umbrella you may not be aware of when it comes to filing your singular or partnership tax returns.

 Utility Bill Expenditure